 Sounds obvious, right?
 If you want to get good at cinematography, you should study the craft of cinematography.
-Unfortunately, it’s something which many filmmakers—both professionals and hobbyists—either put on the back burner or worse, ignore entirely.
+Unfortunately, it’s something that many filmmakers—both professionals and hobbyists—either put on the back burner or, worse, ignore entirely.

 There’s nothing wrong with learning by doing or picking up experience out in the field, but couple this time spent at an intensive cinematography school, and you’ll be able to get deeper into the subject a lot quicker.
 Even if you’re not actively involved in cinematography duties while on set (or it’s not something you’re looking to break into), a cinematography program can help bring you up to speed on what the cinematographer actually does, helping you to work as a much more unified team.